This is a selection of material available in English.

 -"Autonomous Politics and its Problems" and "For a Radical Ethics of Equality", two essays from the book Beyond old left: Six essays for a new anti-capitalism

-Short texts"Pots, Pans and Popular Power: the Neighbourhood Assemblies of Buenos Aires" in We are Everywhere: The Irresistible Rise of Global Anticapitalism, ed. by Notes from Nowhere, London, Verso, 2003, pp. 422-27.
+-Short texts for Znet and for Telesur (English)"Pots, Pans and Popular Power: the Neighbourhood Assemblies of Buenos Aires" in We are Everywhere: The Irresistible Rise of Global Anticapitalism, ed. by Notes from Nowhere, London, Verso, 2003, pp. 422-27.

 "Beyond the World Social Forum: the need for new institutions"